5l1v3r1/PMU/README.md

 	Everything is now being sent in plain text over the network.
 	Future versions will have AES + SSL encryption and authentication.

-	Sofar, 'rm' commands are blocked by the RAT.
+	>> Sofar, 'rm' commands are blocked by the RAT.
+	>> Key is sent encrypted

 ## Pentest
 	Connect with the server and send COMMAND$<command> to the remote server.